awsdocs/amazon-workspaces-administration-guide/doc_source/workspaces-port-requirements.md

 ## PCoIP Gateway<a name="gateway_IP"></a>

 Amazon WorkSpaces uses PCoIP to stream the desktop session to clients over port 4172\.
-Amazon WorkSpaces uses a small range of Amazon EC2 public IP addresses for its PCoIP gateway servers\.
+For its PCoIP gateway servers, Amazon WorkSpaces uses a small range of Amazon EC2 public IPv4 addresses\.
 This enables you to set more finely grained firewall policies for devices that access Amazon WorkSpaces\.
+Note that the Amazon WorkSpaces clients do not support IPv6 addresses as a connectivity option at this time\.

 **Note**
 We are regularly updating our IP address ranges in the [ AWS IP Address Ranges](https://docs.aws.amazon.com/general/latest/gr/aws-ip-ranges.html) `ip-ranges.json` file\.
 To ingest the most up\-to\-date IP address ranges for Amazon WorkSpaces, look for entries in the `ip-ranges.json` file where `service: "WORKSPACES_GATEWAYS"`\.